 Spaces are almost always used to separate words.
 The hyphen (-) is used in many languages to separate elements that belong together in some way, for example, parts of a compound noun or to indicate that a word has been truncated, for example, at the end of a line.

-sample of Fraktur by -donald-
+Sample of printed Fraktur by -donald-

+Sample of Turkish handwriting.
+Note how T and i are not joined at the start of the last line.

-Diacritics and marks also came to be used to modify letters in many languages.
+Diacritics also came to be used to modify letters in many languages.
 These may appear anywhere around, most commonly above (é), below (ç), or through (ø) a letter.
 Several diacritics may attach to the same letter; Vietnamese ợ, for example, has a hook on the right and a dot below.

 Some languages consider letter + diacritic as one letter.
 Norwegian (both Bokmål and Nynorsk varieties), for example, lists these three letters at the end of its alphabet: Æ, Ø and Å.